R4cc/Feedster/README.md

 ## Docker

+### For Nginx Reverse Proxy Users
+Make sure that "Web Socket support" is enabled for this specific container.
+This is because Blazor Server communicates with a SignalR connection.

 ### Docker Run Command Example
 In the below command, the application will be accessible at http://localhost:30080 on the host and the files including the database for all the articles would be stored in /your/path/data/ folder.
 ```